Marlins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.
+- In five games as the favorite over the last 10 matchups, the Marlins have a record of 4-1.

-- The Marlins and their opponents have combined to hit the over five times in their last 10 games with a total.
+- When it comes to hitting the over, the Marlins and their opponents are 6-4-0 in their last 10 games with a total.

 Marlins Betting Records & Stats

-- Based on this contest's moneyline, the Marlins' implied win probability is 52.4%.
+- Based on this game's moneyline, the Marlins' implied win probability is 54.5%.

-- Miami has combined with opponents to go over the total 41 times this season for a 41-44-4 record against the over/under.
+- Miami has played in 90 games with set over/under, and have combined with opponents to go over the total 42 times (42-44-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!